Mitigation Information Portal

 Ensure that grant application review tools and processes prioritize acquisition of repetitively flooded and highest risk properties.

 Take enforcement actions on violations of state dam/levee safety laws for severely deficient and/or structurally unsound high hazard dams.
+2025 SA- ODNR Dam Safety Program continues to take enforcement actions on violations of state law.
+Currently 136 efforts are active.

 Increase the number of Emergency Action Plans through compliance and education efforts.
+2025 SA- ODNR Dam Safety Program continues to review and approve EAPs and takes enforcement actions as needed.

 Conduct 4 yearly Dam Safety Workshops in conjunction with annual dam inspections targeting counties where inspections are during the inspection cycle.